Child Study Training – Winter 2022

 Paying by check: We accept payment via most credit cards.
 To request to pay by check, use this form.
 You will not be registered until your check has been received.
-Please do not make travel plans or other commitments.
 Once your check has been received, we will enter your registration for the event and confirm via email.
-For questions about payment, contact [email protected].
+For questions about payment, contact [email protected]

 Photos and Video: NCMPS may take photos or record video during this event.
 By participating in this event, you consent to your likeness being used for promotional purposes without compensation, and you release NCMPS from any liability related to this use.
 If you do not want your likeness used in this way, you may inform the event staff, and NCMPS will make its best effort to prevent such use.

 María Carvajal has 20 years of experience in teaching, educational research, consulting, mentorship, and program management in El Salvador, Mexico, Spain, and the U.S. She is an AMI elementary guide with primary teaching experience, and holds a B.A. and M.A. in Humanities from the University of Navarra and a M.Ed. in Montessori Elementary Education from Loyola University Maryland.
 María’s professional interests include trauma-informed care, English learner education, and early intervention.